bottlerocket-os/bottlerocket/workspaces/api/storewolf/README.md

 ## Introduction

-storewolf is a small program to create the filesystem datastore.
+storewolf creates the filesystem datastore used by the API system.

 It creates the datastore at a provided path and populates any default settings given in the defaults.toml file, unless they already exist.